It’s not the kind of Ferrari that makes a grand entrance.

 Most of the time, people simply walk past.

-And honestly — that’s part of what makes it special.
+And honestly — that’s part of what makes the Dino 308 GT4 special.

 Because the GT4 isn’t about being seen.